Boundedness of elliptic Calabi-Yau varieties with a rational section: Introduction

 \begin{theorem}[cf. Theorem~\ref{index.fibr.thm}] Fix a positive integer $d$.
 Then there exists a positive integer $m = m(d)$ such that if \begin{enumerate} \item $Y$ is a Calabi--Yau manifold of dimension $d$ and \item $Y \to X$ is an elliptic fibration with $K_X \equiv 0$, \end{enumerate} then $m K_X \sim 0$. \end{theorem}

 Once boundedness of the bases is settled, the following step consists in showing that boundedness also holds for the total space of an elliptic fibration carrying a rational section, see Theorem~\ref{ell.cy.bound.base.thm}.
 In this case, the idea is to use the Zariski closure $S$ of the rational section $X \dashrightarrow Y$ together with the pullback of a suitable very ample divisor $H$ from the base $X$ with bounded volume -- a bound guaranteed by boundedness of $X$ -- to arrive to a suitable birational model $Y'$ of $Y$ on which $K_Y \equiv 0$, and the strict transform of $S+H$ on $Y'$ has bounded singularities and bounded positive volume.
-Then by the results of~\cite{MR3224718} and~\cite{1811.10709}, these conditions imply that $Y'$ is bounded and the divisors contracted in the birational map $Y \dashrightarrow Y'$ can be extracted to yield a bounded model $Y_1$ isomorphic in codimension 1 to $Y$.
-These techniques have been recently applied also to the study of the boundedness of $n$-dimensional minimal models of Kodaira dimension $n-1$, see~\cites{2005.04254, 2005.05508}.
+Then by the results of~\cite{MR3224718} and~\cite{1811.10709}, these conditions imply that $Y'$ is bounded and the divisors contracted in the birational map $Y \dashrightarrow Y'$ can be extracted to yield a bounded model $Y_1$ isomorphic in codimension one to $Y$.
+These techniques have been recently applied also to the study of the boundedness of $d$-dimensional minimal models of Kodaira dimension $d-1$, see~\cites{2005.04254, 2005.05508}, and fibrations on K-trivial varieties of relative dimensione strictly greater than one, see~\cites{2202.07238, 2204.10456}.
+Using the ideas of the latter paper and the techniques of this manuscript, it is possible to extend the boundedness up to flops to elliptic Calabi-Yau varieties that admit a section of fixed degree, see~\cite{2005.05508}.
+Moreover, the recent work~\cite{2112.01352} shows that boundedness holds for elliptic Calabi--Yau threefolds and that, for elliptic Calabi--Yau varieties in any fixed dimension, it is possible to derive their boundedness from their boundedness up to flops, once the boundedness of the bases of such fibrations is known.
+This last result is obtained by resolving a weak version of the so-called Kawamata--Morrison Cone conjecture for elliptic fibrations, see~\cite{2112.01352} for more about this problem and its history.